 Symptoms of Diabetes

-If you feel like you are constantly thirsty or you suffer from dry mouth, it can be a sign of diabetes.
-Because diabetics often experience frequent urination, dry mouth and excessive thirst go hand in hand.
-When you suffer from diabetes, excess glucose builds up in your bloodstream.
+If you feel like you are constantly thirsty or suffer from dry mouth, it can be a sign of diabetes.
+People with diabetes often experience frequent urination, dry mouth, and excessive thirst, which go hand in hand.
+When you have diabetes, excess glucose builds up in your bloodstream.
 As the kidneys remove glucose from the body into your urine, it takes fluids from your tissues, which causes you to become dehydrated.
 Dehydration leaves you thirsty.
-As you begin to drink fluids, your thirst will be quenched; however, you will urinate more and more.
+As you begin to drink fluids, you will quench your thirst; however, you will urinate more and more.

 Extreme Fatigue

 If your diabetes is left untreated, you will begin to experience extreme fatigue.
 High glucose levels impair the body’s ability to convert glucose into energy.
-Furthermore, as the kidneys filter glucose out of the bloodstream, it will also pull nutrients from the body, which can cause you to feel fatigued.
-Furthermore, the dehydration experienced with diabetes can leave your limbs feeling tired and heavy.
+Furthermore, as the kidneys filter glucose out of the bloodstream, they will also pull nutrients from the body, which can cause you to feel fatigued.
+Moreover, the dehydration experienced with diabetes can leave your limbs feeling tired and heavy.

 Constant Hunger

-Because your body is continually excreting excess glucose from the body, the nutrients in your foods will be leached out of your body and expelled through urination.
-As the body cannot properly utilize glucose for energy, your body is not receiving the fuel that it needs causing you to feel hungry.
-In fact, you may begin to notice that although you eat large amounts of food, your weight remains steady.
+Because your body continually excretes excess glucose, the nutrients in your foods are leached out and expelled through urination.
+Because the body cannot properly utilize glucose for energy, it does not receive the fuel it needs, causing you to feel hungry.
+You may begin to notice that although you eat large amounts of food, your weight remains steady.

 Numbness and Tingling

 Untreated diabetes can cause nerve damage.
-When elevated glucose levels combine with elevated triglycerides, it may cause the nerves in your extremities to become damaged.
-The damage can cause burning sensation, numbness, and tingling in the hands and feet.
-This numbness and tingling are often referred to as peripheral neuropathy.
+Elevated glucose levels combined with elevated triglycerides may damage the nerves in your extremities.
+This damage can cause a burning sensation, numbness, and tingling in your hands and feet, often referred to as peripheral neuropathy.

 Blurred Vision

-When your glucose levels remain elevated, fluids are pulled from all tissues in the body, including your eyes.
-As your eyes become dehydrated, your vision can become blurry.
+When glucose levels remain elevated, the body pulls fluids from all tissues, including the eyes.
+As the eyes become dehydrated, vision can become blurry.
 If you have been diagnosed with diabetes, it is vital to get annual eye exams.
-Ignoring changes in your eyesight and blurred vision can lead to long term issues, including vision loss, and even blindness.
+Ignoring changes in your eyesight and blurred vision can lead to long-term issues, including vision loss and even blindness.

 Symptoms of Diabetes